 Fixed Wing Drones: When it is a better option.

-Flight times: Fixed Wing vs. Multirotor drones and the 1 hour barrier.
+Fixed Wing Drones vs. Multirotor Drones and the 1 hour barrier.

-A discussion about the ‘comfort zone’ of Quadcopters vs the competitive value of Fixed Wing UAVs at the higher-end where quadcopters hit the ‘1 hour flight-time limit’.
+A discussion about the ‘comfort zone’ of long range Quadcopters vs the competitive value of Fixed Wing UAVs at the higher-end where quadcopters hit the ‘1 hour flight-time limit’.

 WIDE SCALE ADOPTION of UAVs